infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

 5. Terragrunt stores the Terraform state in the remote state file
 6. Terragrunt returns the output of the Terraform run

 This workflow allows me to manage multiple environments with ease.
-I can make changes to my infrastructure code in a single place and apply those changes across all environments with a single command.
-Terragrunt’s ability to keep my Terraform code DRY has saved me time and effort, and I no longer have to worry about managing multiple sets of nearly identical infrastructure code.
+I am able to make changes to my infrastructure code in one place and then apply those changes across all environments with just one command.
+Terragrunt's capability to keep my Terraform code DRY has saved me time and effort, eliminating the need to manage multiple sets of nearly identical infrastructure code.

 ## How Terragrunt worked for me